 On same day settlements, we also recommend you get a fixed price for the move and book the removalists for the entire day.
 This way if there are any delays the removalists have the flexibility to cover the whole settlement period without you incurring surprise costs.

-Though moving on settlement day is stressful, you can prepare yourself as much as possible to make sure it happens.
+So ‘do you move in on settlement day?’.
+Well, though moving on settlement day is stressful, you can prepare yourself as much as possible to make sure it happens.
 The key is to communicate with your agents, the removalists and the sellers’ representatives as much as you can!